Chechens: Religion

-Chechnya is predominantly Muslim.
-Most of the population follows either the Shafi'i or the Hanafi, schools of jurisprudence, fiqh.
-The Shafi'i school of jurisprudence has a long tradition among the Chechens, and thus it remains the most practiced.
+Chechnya is predominantly Sunni Muslim.
+Most of the population follows either the Shafi'i or the Hanafi schools of jurisprudence, fiqh.
+The Shafi'i school has a long tradition among the Chechens, and thus it remains the most practiced.
 Some adhere to the mystical Sufi tradition of muridism, while about half of Chechens belong to Sufi brotherhoods, or tariqah.
 The two Sufi tariqas that spread in the North Caucasus were the Naqshbandiyya and the Qadiriyya (the Naqshbandiyya is particularly strong in Dagestan and eastern Chechnya, whereas the Qadiriyya has most of its adherents in the rest of Chechnya and Ingushetia).
 There are also small Christian and atheist minorities, although their numbers are unknown in Chechnya; in Kazakhstan, they are roughly 3% and 2% of the Chechen population respectively.

 A stereotype of an average Chechen being a fundamentalist Muslim is incorrect and misleading.
 By the late 2000s, however, two new trends have emerged in Chechnya.
 A radicalized remnant of the armed Chechen separatist movement has become dominated by Salafis (popularly known in Russia as Wahhabis and present in Chechnya in small numbers since the 1990s), mostly abandoning nationalism in favor of Pan-Islamism and merging with several other regional Islamic insurgencies to form the Caucasus Emirate.
-At the same time, Chechnya under Moscow-backed authoritarian rule of Ramzan Kadyrov has undergone its own controversial counter-campaign of Islamization of the republic, with the local government actively promoting and enforcing their own version of a so-called "traditional Islam", including introducing elements of Sharia that replaced Russian official laws.
+At the same time, Chechnya under Moscow-backed authoritarian rule of Ramzan Kadyrov has undergone its own controversial counter-campaign of Islamization of the republic, with the government and the Spiritual Administration of the Muslims of the Chechen Republic actively promoting and enforcing their own version of a so-called "traditional Islam", including introducing elements of Sharia that replaced Russian official laws.